gelilaa/acme-web-design/development-strategy.md

 **A User can see my initial [repository](https://github.com/gelilaa/acme-web-design) and [live]( https://gelilaa.github.io/acme-web-design/.) demo**

-### Repo
+### Repo Master Branch

-- Generate from Template
+- Generate from a Template
+- Clone the repo
 - Write initial, basic README
+- Write `development-strategy.md` file
+- Add a wireframe or a design of html layout
+- Push the change
 - Turn on GitHub Pages

-##  About

-The project is build for the purpose of learning Incremental development with html and css files.

-## 1. User Story: header
+## 1. User Story:

-__This section contains  introductory content of the website.
-For instance, the logo of the company and navigation of the website.
-The section will be constant for the other pages also__
+___As a site visitor, I want to know what the company's logo is___

 ### Branches